zbfromztl/VATSIM-Strip-Printer/README.md

   * Multi-threaded to simultaneously listen for user input, update JSON data, and scan for new departures
   * Print Hazardous Weather Information
   * Log airport delays & limited logic to determine cause.
-  * Data refresh can be sync'd with the VATSIM Network.
   * Others

 # Hardware: